-Sally Clark (Secretary)
+Sally Clark (Vice-Chair)

 I am a Solicitor and Accredited Mediator and run my own legal and mediation practice out of offices in Leeds and Harrogate.
 I have practiced as a mediator since 2009, qualifying as a solicitor in 2006.
 Prior to my legal career I worked as a mental health nurse working in London for a few years.
 I am a PPC and a Child Consultant and sit on the private Children sub-group of the West Yorkshire Family Justice Board as the mediation representative for the region.
 I practice as a mediator and solicitor on a more of less equal time basis as well as helping to run the legal practice.
 As a practice we currently hold an LAA franchise for family mediation.
 I mediate on children issues and financial matters and have done quite a bit of inter generational family mediation.
 I am also a work place mediator.
 I have been sitting on the FMA national board since September 2016 and have been acting as committee secretary for the past 12 months.

 When I am not working I am running after 2 young children on the weekends they are with me and I am a very keen runner.